CtrlK

 Suggestions

-Replace the placeholder text with specific concrete actions the skill performs (e.g., 'Detects and sanitizes prompt injection attempts in user inputs').
+Replace the entire description with concrete actions the skill performs, e.g., 'Detects and sanitizes prompt injection attempts in user inputs, flags suspicious patterns, and applies input validation rules.'

-Add an explicit 'Use when...' clause with natural trigger terms that describe when Claude should select this skill (e.g., 'Use when validating user input for security, detecting injection attacks, or sanitizing prompts').
+Add an explicit 'Use when...' clause specifying the conditions under which Claude should select this skill, e.g., 'Use when validating user inputs for security, detecting injection attacks, or sanitizing prompts.'

 DimensionReasoningScore